Bruno Lobo: Senior career

 Amid some injuries, he entered medical school and started kitesurfing in 2010.
 Combining training with studies, he was the Brazilian formula kite champion in 2016, and in 2023, he already had 6 Brazilian titles.
 In 2017, he graduated in medicine.

 At the 2019 Pan American Games held in Lima, Peru, he won a gold medal in the Men's kite.

 At the 2023 Pan American Games held in Santiago, Chile, he won a gold medal in the Men's kite.

-The gold medal at Pan 2023 crowned a great season for Bruno Lobo on the world kitesurfing scene.
-With a guaranteed place at the 2024 Summer Olympics after placing in the Top 10 in the Formula Kite event at the 2023 Sailing World Championships, which took place in August, in the Netherlands, Bruno also achieved fifth place in the Olympic test event, held in July, at Marseille Marina, in France, being the only athlete from South America in the dispute and fighting for the title against the main names in the sport on the planet.
-Before shining at the World Cup and the Olympic test event, Bruno Lobo stood out at the Allianz Regatta, an event valid as a stage of the Sailing World Cup and held at the beginning of June, in Lelystad, in the Netherlands.
-The athlete from Maranhão was the best kitesurfer in the Americas and achieved ninth place in the competition's overall classification.
+The gold medal at Pan 2023 crowned a great season for Lobo.
+He had secured a guaranteed place at the 2024 Summer Olympics after placing in the Top 10 in the Formula Kite event at the 2023 Sailing World Championships, which took place in August, in the Netherlands.
+Bruno achieved fifth place in the Olympic test event, held in July, at Marseille Marina, in France; being the only athlete from South America in the competition.
+Before his performance at the World Cup and the Olympic test event, Lobo participated at the Allianz Regatta, an event valid as a stage of the Sailing World Cup and held at the beginning of June, in Lelystad, Netherlands.
 In April, Bruno was the best athlete in the Americas, ranked seventh among countries and also achieved 11th place in the general classification of the Trofeo Princesa Sofía, one of the most traditional sailing events, in Palma de Mallorca, Spain.

+Heroism

 In January 2025, while training off the coast of São Luís, Brazil, Lobo rescued the drowning 15-year-old girl Maria Eduarda Silva at sea.
 Lobo heard cries for help and used his kiteboarding equipment to reach the girl, who was exhausted and struggling to stay afloat.
 He carried her back to shore, where lifeguards attended to her.